 Words and memory run strongly in in Trinh Mai’s work, as in Biển, Biến, Biến, portraits of people who have looked for freedom in a time of war and have died.

 She will talk with students about her work in October, and with the community.
 She is planning a workshop on physically erasing fear, recalling a project at the San Diego Art Institute when she wrote the word fear itself in massive letters in graphite pencil and then invited people to help her physically erase the word by hand.

 “There are fears that protect us and warn us of danger,” she said, “and there are the fears we grow in our own minds and hearts that hinder us in doing the things we know we ought to do, like taking a stand on things we believe in.”

 This winter at Gallery 51, she will ask people to write about their fears.
 Write on a strip of paper.
 Roll it into a scroll with the words facing outwards, so they will touch the words they rest near.
 Bind the scroll with red string.
 Choose a stone and feel its weight.
 Then bury the stone and the scroll together.

 These scrolls and stories form the core of her installation That We Should Be Heirs, as it has crossed the country.
-She has exhibited at the San Diego Art Institute and at the University of Seattle, led a workshop at Harvard, and now she will bring the work MCLA.
+She has exhibited at the San Diego Art Institute and at the University of Washington in Seattle, led a workshop at Harvard, and now she will bring the work MCLA.

 “It is inspired by a Vietnamese belief that to give the departed sound rest, we need to bury them,” she said.
 “What if we could bury our fears to give our minds rest?”